Santieherrero/slate/source/includes/users/_create.md

 }
 ```

-Permit create a user if the current user have permissions
+Permits create a user if the current user have permissions

 ### Password
 The password **it's not required for logged partner users**, if you don't set the password at request, this be generated automatically with a random password.